-If you're laughing at the very idea of comparing the Xbox One with the Xbox 360, you should think again.
-Although the newest Xbox is a superior product, it's also more expensive.
+If you're laughing at the very idea of comparing the Xbox One S with the Xbox 360, you should think again.
+Although the current-gen Xbox is a superior product, it's also more expensive.
 And the Xbox 360 is considered by many to be the best games console in history - and for many less hardcore gamers, that may well be enough.

-In this article we examine how the Xbox 360 stacks up today as a gaming and entertainment device, and we ask whether for you personally it may still be a better deal than the Xbox One.
+In this article, we examine how the Xbox 360 stacks up today as a gaming and entertainment device, and we ask whether for you personally it may still be a better deal than the Xbox One.

 More than a decade after its launch Microsoft has ended support for the Xbox 360, which you might like to keep in mind when reading our comparison of the two consoles below.
 You can still buy the Xbox 360 today as shops sell the last of their stock, but no new consoles are being made.

 How much do they cost in the UK?

 You can pick up a 250GB Xbox 360 on Amazon for around £70 via marketplace.
 At that price it remains a good deal: perhaps not for everyone, but don't be fooled into thinking that the Xbox One is the only Microsoft console worth buying.